rohitsinha54/WordJumbleSolver/README.md

 >r******@R*****-MacBook-Pro> mvn package
 >
->r******@R*****-MacBook-Pro> java -cp target/WordJumbleSolver-1.0-SNAPSHOT.jar com.rohitsinha.wordjumble.App ogd
+>r******@R*****-MacBook-Pro> java -cp target/WordJumbleSolver-1.0-BETA.jar com.rohitsinha.wordjumble.App ogd

 On non Un*ix operating system you must provide the path to the words file (a newline delimited file containing all the words).
 In this case the command will be

->java -cp target/WordJumbleSolver-1.0-SNAPSHOT.jar com.rohitsinha.wordjumble.App filepath ogd
+>java -cp target/WordJumbleSolver-1.0-BETA.jar com.rohitsinha.wordjumble.App filepath ogd

 ## Testing
-The program has been tested on following opersating systems:
+The program has been tested on following operating systems:

 1. Mac OSX 10.9.2
 2. Ubuntu 13.10